Don’t Forget Storm Surge Alerts During Hurricane Season

 Consider this: According to the National Hurricane Center, storm surge directly causes approximately half of all deaths associated with massive storms.

 During the 2023 hurricane season, the Atlantic basin saw 20 named storms, which ranks fourth for the most-named storms in a year.
 Seven storms were classified as hurricanes and three intensified to major hurricanes.
-Deadly weather can cause billions of dollars’ worth of damage and take hundreds of lives, highlighting the importance of sending out storm surge information as part of your critical communications messaging to your citizens.
+Deadly weather can cause billions of dollars’ worth of damage and take hundreds of lives, highlighting the importance of sending out storm surge information as part of your mass notification messaging to your citizens.

 For many years, almost all attention during a storm was given to the storm itself, and not the threat of surge.
 Then Katrina happened in 2005.
 And later, Sandy in 2012 and Harvey in 2017.
 There has also been an increasing number of hurricanes with intense storm surge in the past few years.
 It became obvious that storm surge communications needed to be a critical part of overall emergency planning.